desticle/cse15l-lab-reports/LabReport1.md

 Working directory: `messages`

-Explanation: The error is given because `cat` displays what is inside a file, not what is in an entire directory.
+Explanation: An error is given because `cat` displays what is inside a file, not what is in an entire directory.

 > *File as an argument*